MicrosoftDocs/Hololens/hololens/shared-aad-accounts.md

 Finally, you need access to Microsoft Intune in order to deploy device configurations and client certificates.
 For required infrastructure to deploy client certificates via Intune, see [Learn about the types of certificate that are supported by Microsoft Intune](/mem/intune/protect/certificates-configure#whats-required-to-use-certificates).
 In this example, we use SCEP certificates.

 > [!NOTE]
 > Multiple options are available to deploy SCEP certificates, including Microsoft NDES and PKI.
-For HoloLens use, it can be simpler to use an azure service to handle certificate enrollment.
-Multiple options are available within the ([Azure Marketplace](https://azuremarketplace.microsoft.com/en-gb/marketplace/apps?search=SCEP&page=1), which allows the configurations for HoloLens use to be isolated from your corporate PKI.
+For HoloLens, it can be simpler to use an Azure service to handle certificate enrollment.
+Multiple options are available within the ([Azure Marketplace](https://azuremarketplace.microsoft.com/en-gb/marketplace/apps?search=SCEP&page=1), which allows the configurations for HoloLens shared Microsft Entra accounts to be isolated from your corporate PKI.
 >
-> The key requirements for the SCEP service, are:
+> The key requirements for the SCEP service are:
->  1. The service can accept device certificate requests from Microsoft Intune
+>  1. The service can accept device certificate requests from Microsoft Intune.
->  2. The service can generate certificates with defined EKU's (Client Authentication and Smart Card Logon)
+>  2. The service can generate certificates with defined EKU's (Client Authentication and Smart Card Logon).

 It's highly recommended to configure your devices for [Autopilot](/hololens/hololens2-autopilot).
 Autopilot simplifies the device setup experience for end users.